 Other associated signs of atopy:

 - Intolerance to (animal) wool (not cotton)

-- Food intolerances (citrus fruits, strawberries, tomatoes = unspecified histamine liberators which cause itching shortly after ingestion)
+- food intolerances (citrus fruits, strawberries, tomatoes = unspecific histamine liberators which cause itching shortly after ingestion)

-- Positive prick or intradermal test (only for extrinsic type)
+- Positive prick or intradermal test (only with extrinsic type)

-Detection of specific IgE (only for extrinsic type
+Detection of specific IgE (only with extrinsic type

 LaboratoryThis section has been translated automatically.